-C&T university supervisors submit a hard copy of the completed form with signatures to Tracy Koerper, 5044 Haley Center.
-All other university supervisors submit a hard copy of the completed form with signatures to Sandra Harris, 3464 Haley Center.
+C&T university supervisors submit a hard copy of the completed form with signatures to Tracy Koerper, 5044 Haley Center and TK-20 will also be used for data collection.
 The intern is responsible for ensuring that this form is completed and signed.